Short overview of the asylum procedure

-The asylum procedure in Cyprus is a single procedure whereby both refugee status and subsidiary protection status is examined.
-In accordance with the Refugee Law, an asylum application is addressed to the Asylum Service and is made and lodged at the Aliens and Immigration Unit (AIU) which is a department of the Police, in the city in which the applicant is residing.[3]
+The asylum procedure in Cyprus is a single procedure whereby eligibility to both refugee status and subsidiary protection status is examined.
+In accordance with the Refugee Law, an asylum application is addressed to the Asylum Service and is made and lodged before the Aliens and Immigration Unit (AIU) which is a department of the Police, in the city in which the applicant is residing.[1]
 One such Unit exists in each of the five districts in Cyprus (Nicosia, Limassol, Larnaca, Paphos, Ammochostos).
-With the establishment of Pournara, the First Reception Centre in Kokkinotrimithia, Nicosia district, persons who have recently arrived in the areas under the effective control of the RoC in an irregular manner are referred to the Centre for registration.
-The services provided include identification, registration, and lodging of asylum applications, as well as medical screening and vulnerability assessments; when possible, the full assessment of the asylum application is also carried out at the Asylum Examination Centre adjacent Pournara.
+Since the establishment of Pournara, the First Reception Centre in Kokkinotrimithia, Nicosia district, in 2020, persons who have recently arrived in the areas under the effective control of the RoC in an irregular manner are referred to the Centre for registration.
+The services provided include identification, registration, and lodging of asylum applications, as well as medical screening and vulnerability assessments; when possible, the full assessment of the asylum application is also carried out at the Asylum Examination Centre adjacent to Pournara.

 Once an application is lodged before the AIU, it is registered in the common data system, managed by the Asylum Service, and fingerprints are taken.
-A person is considered an asylum seeker from the day the asylum application is lodged up to the issuance of the final decision and enjoys the rights associated with the asylum seeker status.

 Specifically, the following procedures exist:

-Dublin/admissibility procedure: According to the Refugee Law,[4] during the procedure to identify the Member State responsible under the Dublin Regulation, a person has a right to remain on the territory and has access to reception conditions.
-Regarding asylum seekers returned to Cyprus under the Dublin Regulation, if the refugee status determination procedure was not concluded, it will resume from the stage it was paused.
-Until recently Dublin returnees were not detained upon return, however, in 2023 and early 2024, cases of Dublin returnees being detained upon arrival have been identified.[5]
+Dublin/admissibility procedure: According to the Refugee Law,[2] during the procedure to identify the Member State responsible under the Dublin Regulation, a person has a right to remain on the territory and has access to reception conditions.
+Regarding asylum applicants returned to Cyprus under the Dublin Regulation, if the refugee status determination procedure was not concluded, it will resume from the stage it was paused.
+Until recently Dublin returnees were not detained upon return, however, in 2023 and 2024, cases of Dublin returnees being detained upon arrival have been identified.[3]

-Admissibility of a subsequent application/new elements: When a rejected asylum seeker submits a subsequent application or new elements to the initial claim, the Asylum Service examines the admissibility of such an application or elements.
+Admissibility of a subsequent application/new elements: When a rejected asylum applicant submits a subsequent application or new elements to the initial claim, the Asylum Service examines the admissibility of such an application or elements.
 During the admissibility procedure the person does not have access to reception conditions.

 Since the amendments of October 2020, the Asylum Service issues a single asylum and returns decision.
 For cases examined under the regular procedure, the return decision is automatically suspended once an appeal is submitted.
 However, for all other decisions, an appeal does not have automatic suspensive effect and a separate application must be submitted to the IPAC requesting the right to remain pending the examination of the appeal.[9]